jfitisoff/insite/README.md

 This library also has some useful navigational and organizational features that stem from the way that pages are used.
 The page objects that you define with this library are utilized via a _site object_.
 This site object can be thought of as a _browser_ for your page objects.
 As you navigate through a site, the site object keeps track of where you are and delegates method calls down to the currently displayed page.

 All HTML objects are modeled as Elements (e.g., Selenium or Watir elements) _or_ as Components.
-Elements and Components are interchangable, meaning that they are designed to interact with each other.
+Components are custom, portable widgets that you can use to model common features in your web application.
+Elements and Components are interchangable.
+Components can be called from elements and vice versa.

 **Note:** Documentation for this library is still a WIP and features are subject to change.